What is conventional wisdom?

 Contrarian Thinking: The Antidote to Conventional Wisdom

-Contrarian investors thrive by going against prevailing market trends, challenging conventional wisdom to uncover undervalued opportunities.
+Contrarian investors thrive against prevailing market trends, challenging conventional wisdom to uncover undervalued opportunities.
 This approach requires a keen understanding of mass psychology and the discipline to act independently of popular opinion.
 Legendary investor Sir John Templeton famously said, “Bull markets are born on pessimism, grow on scepticism, mature on optimism, and die on euphoria.”
 Recognizing these phases allows contrarians to buy when others are selling and sell when others are buying.

-During the financial crisis of 2008, while panic gripped the markets, some investors recognized the overselling of fundamentally strong companies.
+During the financial crisis 2008, while panic gripped the markets, some investors recognized the overselling of fundamentally strong companies.
 They strategically bought shares at depressed prices, leading to significant gains in the subsequent market recovery.
 This strategy hinged on resisting the fear that dominated the market and trusting in thorough analysis over collective panic.

 A study by DALBAR found that the average investor underperforms the market due to behavioural biases, primarily the tendency to buy high during optimistic periods and sell low during pessimistic ones.
 By recognizing these emotional responses, investors can develop strategies to mitigate impulsive decisions driven by conventional wisdom.